-Grey bedroom ideas - from the super glam to the ultra modern
+Grey bedroom ideas – grey bedroom decorating – grey colour scheme

 Buy now: similar mirror, Wayfair

-Having said that, don’t feel that you have to ban bright colours from a grey room.
+Don’t feel that you have to ban bright colours from a grey room, though.
 With its neutral look, grey is super versatile and works well with many a block colour, as you can see in this stylish room with lime-green accents.
 Choose tactile fabrics and opulent furniture designs to make your scheme feel special – this chaise longue is definitely on our wish lists.

 Get the look